pycom/pycom-micropython-sigfox/docs/library/network.Sigfox.rst

      - ``mode`` can be either ``Sigfox.SIGFOX`` or ``Sigfox.FSK``. ``Sigfox.SIGFOX`` uses the Sigfox modulation and protocol while ``Sigfox.FSK`` allows to create point to point communication between 2 SiPy's using FSK modulation.
      - ``rcz`` takes the following values: ``Sigfox.RCZ1``, ``Sigfox.RCZ2``, ``Sigfox.RCZ3``, ``Sigfox.RCZ4``.
 The **rcz** argument is only required if the mode is ``Sigfox.SIGFOX``.
+     - ``frequency`` sets the frequency value in FSK mode.
+Can take values between 863 and 928 MHz.

      .. warning::